Eshitacodes/Eshitacodes/README.md

 - 🔭 I’m Eshita Yadav
 - 👨🏽‍💻 I’m currently a CSE Undergrad student at KIIT

-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development and hold a passion for Machine Learning

 - 📫 How to reach me: **https://www.linkedin.com/in/eshita-yadav-490a5924b/**
   </h4>